MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v19.md

 $SystemAppPath = "The file path and name of the System Application extension for the update, for example: C:\DVD\Applications\system application\Source\\Microsoft_System Application.app"
 $BaseAppPath = "The file path and name of the Base Application extension for the update, for example: C:\DVD\Applications\BaseApp\Source\Microsoft_Base Application.app"
 $ApplicationAppPath = "The path and file name to the Application application extension for the update, for example: C:\DVD\Applications\Application\Source\Microsoft_Application.app"
-$NewVersion = "The version number for the current System, Base, and Application extensions that you'll reinstall, for example: 18.1.24582.0"
+$NewBcVersion = "The version number for the current System, Base, and Application extensions that you'll reinstall, for example: 19.1.24582.0"
 $PartnerLicense = "The file path and name of the partner license"
 $CustomerLicense = "The file path and name of the customer license"
 $AddinsFolder = "The file path to the Add-ins folder of version 19 server installation, for example, C:\Program Files\Microsoft Dynamics 365 Business Central\190\Service\Add-ins."

 ```

 ## Prerequisite